 - Extortion:Threatening or using violence or other criminal means to cause harm to a person, their reputation or their property in order to obtain property from someone else without their consent.

 - Money Laundering: Disguising the original source/destination of illegally obtained funds.

 - Price Fixing: A violation of free market operations when two parties agree to set a price that is unfair.

 - Tax Evasion: Intentionally avoiding paying mandatory taxes to the government.

-If you are being investigated for a white collar crime, or are already charged, you need a skilled Seattle criminal attorney to advocate for you.
+If you are being investigated for a white collar crime, or are already charged, you need a skilled Seattle criminal defense attorney to advocate for you.
 Several notorious white collar crimes committed on a large scale have made headlines in recent years.
 Public opinion against these crimes is intensifying, and law enforcement task forces at both the state and federal level have increased their focus on all types of financial crimes.
 It is essential that you have a dedicated attorney who is protecting your rights and has a great depth of experience in white collar crimes.

 White collar crimes usually violate federal laws, which will mean that they will be charged as Federal offenses.
 Whether you have already been arrested or are currently under investigation, you need a Seattle criminal lawyer who is well versed in federal laws and court procedures.
 White collar crimes are very complex in nature and your defense attorney can help effectively lead you through the process and can make sure you do not face the harsh and long-lasting penalties that can come from a conviction.